 The consumer price index (CPI) in 1930 was 8.8.
 Statistics Canada uses this CPI value to track inflation on a monthly basis.

-According to Statistics Canada, the dollar experienced an average inflation rate of 3.12% per year.
-Prices in 2017 are 1381.8% higher than prices in 1930.
+According to Statistics Canada consumer price index, the dollar experienced an average inflation rate of 3.12% per year.
+Prices in 2018 are 1387.5% higher than prices in 1930.

 |CPI in 1930||8.8|